tasmota/docs/docs/Displays.md

 `AND HWN` = and result with immediate HEX WORD to result

+`SCL DWN FLOAT` = scale result by subtracting first paramter and multiplying with second float paramter

+`LIM DWN` = limit result with immediate word to result

 `RT` = return result

 `GSRT DN` = get result from simple resitive touch to array, parameter = threshold